 The Early Career Research Award will honor an active Latino Caucus member who obtained a PhD within the past 10 years (degree conferred on/or after 2006).
 To be considered for the award, a nomination letter must detail why the candidate’s work exemplifies the mission of the Latino Caucus.
 In addition, the candidate should submit: a CV and two papers that serve as the foundation for the nomination.
 There will be a $1000 honorarium associated with this award.

-Also, a study she just published was recently highlighted in UConn Today.
+Also, a study Rebecca recently published was highlighted in UConn Today.
+See the article here.

 A new study by Professor Marlene Schwartz on reducing sales of sugary drinks in Maryland was highlighted on Monday on CNN.
 Read the article here.

 Assistant Professor Ryan J. Watson was featured in the UConn student paper (Daily Campus) for a special Valentine’s Day interview.

 Assistant Professor Alaina Brenick was recently awarded her PI’ed grant from University of Potsdam, Kooperationsförderung für die USA und Russland, with Co-Investigator Maja K. Schacher (University of Potsdam), The Development of Intergroup Relations in the Classroom: Understanding Context, Child Characteristics, and Consequences.
 The project will fund their travel to NY to meet around the International Academy for Intercultural Research Biennial Conference.
 Alaina and Maja will meet with a number of European collaborators (Dr. Karen Phalet, Co-PI) as well as a team of researchers at CUNY Grad Center Race, Ethnicity, and Migration program in preparation of a grant proposal for the EU’s Research and Innovation Staff Exchange Rights, Equality and Citizenship Programme.